Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Main Results

-By Theorem~\ref{thm:existence} $H_{\Lambda_2}\succeq0$ entails the existence of a solution $P_{\Lambda_2}\succeq0$ and, in turn of a solution
+By Theorem~\ref{thm:existence} $H_{\Lambda_1}\succeq0$ entails the existence of a solution $P_{\Lambda_1}\succeq0$ and, in turn of a solution

 which, by Lemma~\ref{lem:BG0} entails $BG=0$.
-Moreover, by defining $\bar K=R_{P_{\Lambda_1}}^\dagger S_{P_{\Lambda_1}}$, we have
+Moreover, by defining $K=R_{P_{\Lambda_2}}^\dagger S_{P_{\Lambda_2}}$, we have

-This entails that $A-B\bar K$ has all eigenvalues inside or on the unit circle, possibly except for some of them on the unit circle (corresponding to 1 by 1 Jordan blocks)~\cite[Theorem~10.11]{Antsaklis1997}.
+This entails that $A-B K$ has all eigenvalues inside the unit circle, possibly except for some of them on the unit circle (corresponding to 1 by 1 Jordan blocks)~\cite[Theorem~10.11]{Antsaklis1997}.

 Because the system is controllable, an exponentially stabilizing solution to OCP~\eqref{eq:ocp} formulated with the additional constraint $\lim_{k\to\infty} x_k =0$ exists and yields a linear feedback $K_\mathrm{s}$ with quadratic cost-to-go matrix $P_\mathrm{s}$.
+This proves sufficiency.

 In order to prove necessity, consider the case in which one of the solutions $P_\mathrm{s}$, $K_\mathrm{s}$ of the CGDARE yields exponential stability, such that $BG=0$.
-Then, for any $\tilde Q \succ 0$ there exists a matrix $V\succ0$ satisfying
+Because $P_\mathrm{s}$ can be freely chosen by a suitable cost rotation, we will assume without loss of generality that $P_\mathrm{s}\succ0$.
+Moreover, because $K_\mathrm{s}$ yields exponential stability, for any $\tilde Q \succ 0$ there exists a matrix $V\succ0$ satisfying